The Computational Advantage of MIP* Vanishes in the Presence of Noise

+Using this observation, we show that in each application of the answer reduction transformation, both the answer size and the predicate size are reduced exponentially, which allows us to apply it recursively to reduce answer size to below $O(\log n)$, at which point the Hadamard-based answer reduction can take us to constant answer size.
+We remark that it is also possible to achieve constant answer size by iteratively applying the improved answer reduction.
+The analysis of this is slightly less clean, but we sketch it at the end of the proof of \Cref{thm:re}.

-\subsection{Discussions and open problems}
+\subsection{Discussions and Open Problems}

-Our result characterizes the effect of noise on the computational complexity class $\MIP^\ast$.
-To our knowledge, this is the first example of a quantum computational complexity class whose computational advantage is completely destroyed by noise.
+Our result characterizes the effect of depolarizing noise on the computational complexity class $\MIP^\ast$.
+To our knowledge, this is the first example of a quantum computational complexity class whose quantum advantage over its classical counterpart completely vanishes in the presence of noise.
 For comparison, noise causes \emph{no} collapse in the $\mathrm{BQP}$ model, or in general, for $\mathrm{BQTIME}$ because the algorithms in these classes can be implemented fault-tolerantly.
 Even for algorithms with bounded space, it seems that the same reasoning still applies because all the intermediate measurements to achieve fault tolerance can be eliminated without a large space overhead \cite{fefferman2021eliminating}.
 Hence, our work raises the natural question of which quantum complexity classes are truly fault tolerant.
 In contrast, for complexiy classes like $\MIP^*$, the fault-tolerance theorem \cite{aharonov2008fault} cannot be applied as the model of computation disallows the operations needed to perform error correction.
 For the specific case of $\MIP^*$, our result further shows that no form of fault tolerance is possible.

+Our proof techniques can be applied to the depolarizing noise but not the bit-flipping noise, phase-flipping noise, or phase-damping noise.
+This is because those types of noise do not reduce the quantum maximal correlation.
+Similarly, our techniques cannot be applied to the amplitude-damping noise because under this noise the marginal state is not completely mixed.
+Hence, the effect of these noise channels on $\MIP^*$ is not clear.
+On the other hand, if Alice and Bob start with tilted EPR pairs, for example, caused by some unitary noise, they can produce maximally entangled states via local operations, which is called entanglement concentration in literature \cite{bennett1996concentrating}.
+Then they can execute the $\MIP^*$ protocol for $\RE$.